banditpig/wpblog/_posts/2019-03-17-a-glitch-in-the-matrix.md

   signum :: a -&gt; a
   fromInteger :: Integer -&gt; a
   {-# MINIMAL (+), (*), abs, signum, fromInteger, (negate | (-)) #-}</pre>
 So the problem here how  does the division operation get resolved from just a <em>Num</em> type?
 In other words which division operation is actually used?
 Is it integer type division or the division of double types?
-A neat solution to this is to create custom type class that resolves the actual division operation and use this new type class as a constraint on the division operation.
+A neat solution to this is to create a custom type class that resolves the actual division operation and use this new type class as a constraint on the division operation.
 Like this.
 <pre class="lang:haskell decode:true">--
 class DivSupported a where
   divOp :: a -&gt; a -&gt; a